Skip to content

 For the 140-day annual limit: your budget is shared across all employers.
 Working 3 days at one company and 2 days at another in the same week uses 5 days of your annual budget, not 3 and 2 separately.

 Your employers are not automatically aware of each other's schedules.
 You are responsible for tracking your combined total.
 If you work for multiple employers, disclose this to each one so they can account for it in their records.
 Jobbatical's immigration law analysis confirms that "the annual day budget applies to one shared annual budget, not per employer."
+Combined hours also matter for your take-home pay across jobs: see our working student salary benchmarks for what to expect per field and city.

 What Happens If You Exceed the Limits?